shamblesides/tones-adventure/README.md

 ## Running
-next.gb has been tested on BGB 1.5.3, but other Gameboy emulators will probably work too.
+Tone's Adventure has been tested on BGB 1.5.3, but other Gameboy emulators will probably work too.

 ## Troubleshooting